 Additionally, women who are older than 35 years may find that they are able to get pregnant, but lose pregnancies in the first trimester.

 Menopause, which happens on average at 51 years of age, occurs once all the eggs are depleted.
-However, women lose their reproductive function years before this time, though the exact age this happens within any one woman is difficult to predict.
+However, woman lose their reproductive function years before this time, though the exact age this happens within any one woman is difficult predict.

-The decreasing quantity of egg-containing follicles in the ovaries is described as “loss of ovarian reserve” and happens continually from the early 30s and increases in pace as a woman enters her late-30s.
+The decreasing of egg-containing follicles in the ovaries is described as “loss of ovarian reserve” and happens continually from the early 30s and increases in pace a woman enters her late 30s.

 In addition to the dwindling number of eggs associated with aging; egg quality decreases over time.
-Though a woman’s uterus is often healthy enough to maintain a pregnancy well into her 40s, the embryos created from women who are in their late-30s and 40s are often chromosomally nonviable.
+Though a woman’s uterus is often healthy enough to maintain a pregnancy well in her 40s, the embryos created from women who are in their late 30s and 40s often chromosomally nonviable.
 This is because as we age, the eggs are less healthy and fail to produce embryos with the correct number of chromosomes.
-An example of a chromosomally abnormal embryo is Trisomy 21 (having three copies instead of two for Chromosome 21), which causes Down’s Syndrome.
+An example of chromosomally abnormal embryo is Trisomy 21 (having three copies instead of two for Chromosome 21), which causes Down’s Syndrome.

 Though, in general, fertility declines as we age, the pace of decline varies between women.
 Luckily, there are methods to help evaluate a woman’s ovarian function relative to what we expect at a particular age.

 While there is no maximum age where men are incapable of conceiving a child, changes in fertility and sexual functioning occur in men as they grow older, particularly after 40 years of age.
 Sperm issues can include reduced sperm count, abnormal sperm shape, and decreased motility.